kontainapp/guide/appendix/azure_aks.md

 chmod +x aks-cluster.sh
 ```

-Run script using your credential.
+Run script using your credentials.
 Make sure to set region and prefix to your desired values.
-The script will create AKS cluster with the name <prefix>-aks-cluster.
-All other associated recource names are prefixed with <prefix>
+The script will create AKS cluster with the name \<prefix\>-aks-cluster.
+All other associated recource names are prefixed with \<prefix\>.

 ```shell
 aks-cluster.sh  --tenant=TENANT_ID --app-id=AZURE_APP_ID --password=AZURE_SECRET --region=<your region> <prefix>